BillyFrcs/SnakeLol/README.md

 ## Getting Started

-Clone or download this repository, and then open in Visual studio code.
+Clone or download this repository, and then open in Visual Studio Code.

 ```
 git clone https://github.com/BillyFrcs/SnakeGame.git